List of generation I Pokémon

 The first generation (generation I) of the Pokémon franchise features the original 151 fictional species of monsters introduced to the core video game series in the 1996 Game Boy games Pocket Monsters Red, Green and Blue (known as Pokémon Red, Green and Blue outside of Japan).
-Later, Pokemon Yellow and Blue were released in Japan.
+Later, Pokémon Yellow and Blue were released in Japan.

 The following list details the 151 Pokémon of generation I in order of their National Pokédex number.
 The first Pokémon, Bulbasaur, is number 0001 and the last, Mew, is number 0151.
 Alternate forms that result in type changes are included for convenience.
 Mega evolutions and regional forms are included on the pages for the generation in which they were introduced.
 MissingNo., a glitch, is also on this list.

 Design and development

 Pokémon are a species of fictional creatures created for the Pokémon media franchise.
 Developed by Game Freak and published by Nintendo, the Japanese franchise began in 1996 with the video games Pokémon Red and Green for the Game Boy, which were later released in North America as Pokémon Red and Blue in 1998.
 In these games and their sequels, the player assumes the role of a Trainer whose goal is to capture and use the creatures' special abilities to combat other Pokémon.
 Some Pokémon can transform into stronger species through a process called evolution via various means, such as exposure to specific items.
 Each Pokémon have one or two elemental types, which define its advantages and disadvantages when battling other Pokémon.
 A major goal in each game is to complete the Pokédex, a comprehensive Pokémon encyclopedia, by capturing, evolving, and trading with other Trainers to obtain individuals from all Pokémon species.

 The designs of each Pokémon started as pixel art sprites by the development team first, with a single color identity chosen to work within the Super Game Boy hardware limitations.
 With the early development team consisting of three men, character design lead Ken Sugimori brought female developers into the project feeling they would be better able to create "cute" designs.
-While conceived as a group effort by multiple developers at Game Freak, the finalized designs and artworks were done by Ken Sugimori.
+While conceived as a group effort by multiple developers at Game Freak, the finalized designs and artworks were done by Sugimori.
 Originally tasked with drawing the characters to illustrate a planned strategy guide by Game Freak when the games released, Sugimori drew all the sprites for the game in his style to not only unify their designs visually but also modify any design elements he felt were amiss, while trying to retain the original sprite artist's unique style.
 While some Pokémon have been attributed to certain developers over the years, such as Atsuko Nishida for Pikachu and Motofumi Fujiwara for Eevee and its evolutions, Game Freak has avoided attributing many Pokémon to particular individuals to keep a sense of all the developers being involved in their creation.